Integrating Research Data into Official Statistics

 Phase 1: Research data assessment

-Step 1.2: Survey available data -- NORI conducts quarterly oceanographic surveys at 45 fixed stations distributed across the shelf.
+Step 1.2: Survey available data—NORI conducts quarterly oceanographic surveys at 45 fixed stations distributed across the shelf.
 Each station is sampled at 5 depth intervals (surface, 25m, 50m, 75m, 100m).
 Dissolved oxygen is measured using calibrated Winkler titration (precision ±0.1 mg/L).
 The programme has operated continuously since 2010 with consistent methodology.
 Data are archived in NORI's institutional repository.

-Step 1.3: Apply integration checklist -- Applying Table 3.5.1:
+Step 1.3: Apply integration checklist—Applying Table 3.5.1 with mandatory/conditional designations:

-| Criterion | Assessment Result | Documentation |
+| Criterion | Status | Assessment Result | Documentation |

-| Spatial coverage | 45 stations cover 150,000 km² shelf area; spatial interpolation required | Station coordinates in WGS84 |
+| Spatial coverage | Mandatory | 45 stations cover 150,000 km² shelf area; spatial interpolation required | Station coordinates in WGS84 |

-| Temporal alignment | Quarterly surveys provide seasonal coverage; annual averaging feasible | Survey dates documented per cruise |
+| Temporal alignment | Mandatory | Quarterly surveys provide seasonal coverage; annual averaging feasible | Survey dates documented per cruise |

-| Methodological consistency | Winkler titration is standard oceanographic method; consistent with international best practice | NORI Standard Operating Procedures manual |
+| Methodological consistency | Mandatory | Winkler titration is standard oceanographic method | NORI Standard Operating Procedures manual |

-| Institutional access | NORI willing to share data; Memorandum of Understanding required | Draft MoU provided by NORI legal office |
+| Institutional access | Mandatory | NORI willing to share data; MoU required | Draft MoU provided by NORI legal office |

-| Classification alignment | Dissolved oxygen is a standard SEEA EA condition variable; no classification mapping required | SEEA EA Table 5.3 (abiotic chemical characteristics) |
+| Classification alignment | Conditional | Dissolved oxygen is a standard SEEA EA condition variable | SEEA EA Table 5.3 |

-| Metadata completeness | Station metadata exist; cruise-level metadata incomplete | ISO 19115 records for stations; cruise metadata to be created |
+| Metadata completeness | Conditional | Station metadata exist; cruise-level metadata incomplete | ISO 19115 records for stations |

-| Reproducibility | Raw titration data archived; processing code not version-controlled | NORI agrees to deposit processing scripts in GitHub repository |
+| Reproducibility | Conditional | Raw titration data archived; processing code not version-controlled | NORI agrees to deposit in GitHub |

 Phase 2: Metadata alignment

-Step 2.1: Extract existing metadata -- NORI provides station-level metadata in CSV format including: station ID, latitude, longitude, depth, seafloor substrate type, and sampling history.
+Step 2.1: Extract existing metadata—NORI provides station-level metadata in CSV format including: station ID, latitude, longitude, depth, seafloor substrate type, and sampling history.
 Dissolved oxygen data are provided in a separate CSV with fields: station ID, cruise ID, date, depth, dissolved oxygen (mg/L), temperature (°C), salinity (PSU).

-Step 2.3: Fill metadata gaps -- NSO and NORI jointly develop enhanced metadata including:
+Step 2.3: Fill metadata gaps—NSO and NORI jointly develop enhanced metadata including:

 - Temporal coverage: Date range for each quarterly cruise added to cruise metadata table